Thank you for your interest in how the MAS bag is produced.

 FAQ

-Making textile items from recycled cotton has been done for years now, but until recently, producers couldn’t guarantee strength and durability without adding virgin cotton, polyester or plastics.
-By contrast, nxtile items are made through a patented process that uses 100% cotton waste and delivers high quality products.
-We are the first company in Europe to produce non-blended cotton waste textiles, which brings important environmental savings.
+Recycling cotton into textile products is not new, but until recently manufacturers could not ensure the required strength and durability without blending in virgin cotton, polyester, or other plastics.
+In contrast, nxtile products are made using a patented process that turns 100% cotton waste into high-quality textiles.
+We are the first company in Europe to produce non-blended cotton-waste textiles at scale, achieving significant environmental benefits.

-By using cotton waste, there is no need to grow fresh cotton as raw material for new textiles.
-Savings are calculated as the number of square meters (m2) of land that can now be used for other crops.
+By using cotton waste, there is no need to grow new cotton to produce fresh textiles.
+Land savings are calculated as the number of square meters (m²) that are no longer required for cotton cultivation—and can instead be used for other crops.

-Growing cotton plants requires huge amounts of water.
-By using cotton waste, this water can be saved.
-These savings are calculated as the amount water (liters) that is no longer needed and can be used for other purposes.
+Growing conventional cotton requires large amounts of water.
+By using cotton waste instead of new cotton, this water is effectively saved.
+Water savings are calculated as the number of liters that no longer need to be used for cultivation and can therefore be preserved for other purposes.

 For more info visit